United States Gold Type Coins

 19404528

-Choice $1875 New February 20!
-Perfect $10 Indian Type Candidate, Frosted Radiance, Honey-Gold, Osprey Collection.
+Choice $1875 Perfect $10 Indian Type Candidate, Frosted Radiance, Honey-Gold, Osprey Collection.
 This newest Osprey find would be ideal for $10 Indian gold type or just to put away in a better quality collector gold box.
 Luster falls into the frosted category with active cartwheels.
 Coloration is a pleasing honey-gold that is continuous on both sides.
 Obverse abrasions are minimal while two contact marks are seen in the upper field.
 Housed in PCGS Gen 4.4 (2005-2011) Gold Shield holder with CAC approval.

 $20 Liberty